AKST/jo/README.md

 - Dope ass syntax
 - Pattern matching
 - Quansi quotes
-- Macros
+- Lisp Style Macros
+  - Preferably without paren soup syntax
+  - At the same time I'd like some level of typing
+  - Probably closer to Rusts macro system
 - Mostly Functional
   - Immutable by default
+  - Probably not purely functional
 - ML style modules

 #### Type Features

 The type system is completely optional, as in you can turn it off.

+> I think being able to turn off a type system might be good for
+> fast iteration, and an improved feedback loop for the developer.
+> But I don't want this to be at the expensive of the actual type
+> system, like you see in Groovy when you try to do actual types
+> there are some seriously awkward.

+- Higher kinded types
 - Optionals
 - Varient types
 - Record types
 - Immutable by default (like rust)
 - Global type inference

+> I'm not sure how ML style modules will mix with a system like type classes

 ### Current syntax

-I swear to god, I'm honestly suprised by the number of languages, libraries, tools, whatever don't show you examples of syntax.
-Lol, so since this language is currently in development this example may be out of date but I try to keep this up to date.
+I'm honestly suprised by the number of library/language projects that don't show you examples of syntax in the read me, so here is some syntax.
+Also since this language is currently in development this example maybe out of date but I try to keep this up to date (A commented version is in the `examples` folder).

 ```jojo
 .define 'akst.simple where: |out-factory|